baudaux/docker-exa/README.md

 If this folder is not created, the Docker will create one but with root priviledge and you do not want to have root folder inside your folders.

-## Clone the Dockerfile for ExaequOS
+## Clone the Dockerfile for exaequOS

 ```
 git clone https://github.com/baudaux/docker-exa.git